Honzin/ccs/README.md

-# ccs - under construction
+# Crypto Currencies Stocks  - under construction
-Crypto Currencies Stocks

 Crypto currencies stocks (ccs) is Python package for communication with stocks which is traiding with crypto currencies.
 This library has two levels: